zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_SLICING.md

 ## 6. Getting a `ransim` docker images ##

-We are using 3 different ran simulators viz.ueransim, rfsimulator and gnbsim for slice 2,3 and 4 repectively.
-Each of them has there set of features, and one can use as per need basis.
+We are using 3 different ran simulators viz. [ueransim](https://github.com/aligungr/UERANSIM), [rfsimulator](https://gitlab.eurecom.fr/oai/openairinterface5g/-/tree/develop/ci-scripts/yaml_files/5g_rfsimulator) and [gnbsim](https://gitlab.eurecom.fr/kharade/gnbsim) for slice 2, 3 and 4 repectively.
+Each of them has there set of features, and one can use as per need basis (For the moment, rfsimulator is validated with multiplr UEs for this tutorial).
 You can pull docker images from official repositories as below -

 ```bash
 $ docker pull rohankharade/gnbsim:latest